CherryMace/melvor-mod-manager/README.md

 Melvor Mod Manager (M3) allows you to quickly add userscripts and browser extensions as mods to the Steam edition of Melvor Idle.

 ## Installation
 Download and run the setup .exe from the [Latest Release](https://github.com/ChaseStrackbein/melvor-mod-manager/releases/latest).
+You will likely receive a warning that the publisher is unknown - I do not have a code signing certificate so make sure you only download [releases from GitHub](https://github.com/ChaseStrackbein/melvor-mod-manager/releases) or [compile the code yourself](https://github.com/ChaseStrackbein/melvor-mod-manager/#scripts-for-compilingrunning-m3-yourself).

 ## Use
 **!!!
 Only add scripts or extensions that you trust !!!**

 **And as always, backing up your save(s) is a good idea before using any new tool or mod.**